-My key research interest revolve around coastal geomorphological change and flood vulnerability under climate change, which entails the application of remote sensing, numerical modelling, and Geographic Information Systems (GIS).
+My key research interest revolve around coastal geomorphological change and flood vulnerability under climate change, as previously mentioned.
 Such interest can be classified into five main areas:

 - Detection and monitoring of coastal change through remote sensing and numerical modelling applications.

 - Forecasting flood vulnerability under projections of climate change impacts (i.e. sea-level rise and storm surges) for Small Island Developing States (SIDS).

 - Understanding and projecting the impact of extreme sea events on coastal morphology.